lgbouma/lgbouma.com/content/_index.md

 Welcome!
 My name is **Luke Bouma**, and you have found my research website.

 I am an astronomer and physicist, and I am currently a Carnegie postdoctoral fellow at the Observatories in Pasadena.
+In late March, I'll be joining Caltech/IPAC as a staff scientist.

 My main research topic is planets that orbit other stars — exoplanets.
 Exoplanet science is in a golden age of discovery, fueled by increasingly